 The renowned award winning actor, Denzel Washington commented on the news the media puts out.
 Apparently, he was the main character of a fabricated news story about his political interest in the 2016 presidential election.
 Being interviewed, this time directly, by a news journalist, he made a very clear comment.
-Putting voice to his thoughts that too often, whether good or bad, news stories are released by the media to quickly appeal to the masses.
+Putting voice to his thoughts that too often, whether good or bad, news stories are released by some media outlets to quickly appeal to the masses.
 They shove, to their viewers/listeners, what they think people want to hear, regardless of whether it is authentic or not.
 Further Mr. Washington asserted that released news stories should be “true”.
 And, being a follower of Christ, I agree with him.
 But, it triggered another thought in me, that frankly, The Truth can, and at times must be, offensive.
 Yet, this kind of offensive that I’m referring to is rewarding, it’s cultivating, it’s freeing; all gained by overlooking an offense.

 “A personʼs Wisdom yields Patience; it is to oneʼs Glory to overlook an offense.”
 Proverbs 19:11 NIV